Have you been tasked with the job of creating a request for proposal, or an RFP?

 Here’s how to understand the difference:

-While you’re technically receiving a quote in an RFP, you’re also getting information
+While you’re technically receiving a quote in an RFP, you’re also getting information timeline of completion, deliverable schedule, and the list of services provided as well.

 But with an RFQ, you’re only receiving the quote itself for the service or products you’re interested in purchasing.

-In most cases, simply comparing quotes is not enough to see if a potential vendor is
+In most cases, simply comparing quotes is not enough to see if a potential vendor is the right fit for your company, which is why an RFP is more appropriate in these situations.

 Before potential bidders can submit their proposals, an RFP must be drafted by the company requesting the work.
 (P.S.
 We’ll show you how to do this later in this guide)